mikeladderbush/BJJSite/README.md

 5. Deployment

 To deploy the website, follow the specific instructions for your cloud provider or hosting service.
-Ensure that the PostgreSQL database is accessible and that Salesforce integration settings are correctly configured.